gotev/android-upload-service/README.md

 ```

 ## Binary Upload
 The binary upload uses a single file as the raw body of the upload request.
+To test this kind of upload, you can use the provided node.js server implementation in the [examples](#examples).

 ``` java
 public void upload(final Context context) {